Filippo Brunelleschi: Location of remains

 Brunelleschi's body lies in the crypt of the Cathedral of Florence.
-As explained by Antonio Manetti, who knew Brunelleschi and who wrote his biography, Brunelleschi "was granted such honours as to be buried in the Basilica di Santa Maria del Fiore, and with a marble bust, which was said to be carved from life, and placed there in perpetual memory with such a splendid epitaph."
-Inside the cathedral entrance is this epitaph: "Both the magnificent dome of this famous church and many other devices invented by Filippo the architect, bear witness to his superb skill.
+Antonio Manetti, who knew Brunelleschi and wrote his biography that Brunelleschi "was granted such honours as to be buried in the Basilica di Santa Maria del Fiore, and with a marble bust, which was said to be carved from life, and placed there in perpetual memory with such a splendid epitaph."
+Inside the cathedral entrance is this epitaph: "Both the magnificent dome of this famous church and many other devices invented by Filippo the architect, bear witness to his superb skills.
 Therefore, in tribute to his exceptional talents, a grateful country that will always remember him buries him here in the soil below."
 A statue of Brunelleschi, looking up at his dome, was later placed in the square in front of the cathedral.

 Fictional depictions

-Brunelleschi is portrayed by Alessandro Preziosi in the 2016 television series Medici: Masters of Florence.
+In 2016, Brunelleschi was played by Alessandro Preziosi in the 2016 television series Medici: Masters of Florence.

+Brunelleschi was portrayed by John Rowe in a 1995 audio drama by Jean Binnie titled Battle for the Dome, which was produced by BBC Radio 4 in 2025.